A stochastic collocation approach for parabolic PDEs with random domain deformations: Introduction

 \section{Introduction}

 Mathematical modeling forms an essential part for understanding many engineering and scientific applications with physical domains.
-These models have been widely used to predict QoI of any particular problem when the underlying physical phenomena is well understood.
+These models have been widely used to predict the QoI of any particular problem when the underlying physical \cor{phenomenon} is well understood.
 However, in many cases the practicing engineer or scientist does not have direct access to the underlying geometry and uncertainty is introduced.
-It is now essential to quantify the influence of the domain uncertainty on the Quantities of Interest.
+It is essential to quantify the influence of the domain uncertainty on the QoI.

-In this work a method to efficiently solve parabolic PDEs with moderate random geometrical deformation is introduced.
+In this paper a numerical method to efficiently solve parabolic PDEs with respect to random geometrical deformations is developed.
 Application examples include subsurface aquifers with soil variability diffusion problems, ocean wave propagation (sonar) with geometric uncertainty, chemical diffusion with uncertain geometries, among others.

 Collocation and perturbation approaches have been developed to quantify the statistics of the QoI for elliptic PDEs with random domains.
-The perturbation approaches \cite{Harbrecht2008, Zhenhai2005} are accurate only for small domain perturbations.
-In contrast, the collocation approaches \cite{Chauviere2006, Fransos2008, Tartakovsky2006} allow the computation of the statistics for larger domain deviations, but lack a full error convergence analysis.
-Recently, in \cite{Castrillon2013}, the authors present a collocation approach for elliptic PDEs based on Smolyak grids.
-An analyticity analysis is done and convergence rates are derived.
-This work is extended, in part, in \cite{Harbrecht2014}.
+The perturbation approaches \cite{Harbrecht2008,Zhenhai2005,Guignard2017} are accurate for small domain perturbations.
+In contrast, the collocation approaches \cite{Chauviere2006,Fransos2008,Tartakovsky2006} allow the computation of the statistics for larger domain deviations, but lack a full error convergence analysis.
+In \cite{Castrillon2016} the authors present a collocation approach for elliptic PDEs based on Smolyak grids.
+An analyticity analysis is \cor{performed.
+Convergence rates are derived and compared with numerical experiments.} \cor{Similar results where also obtained by the authors in \cite{Harbrecht2016,Hiptmair2018}}.

-This paper is a extension of analysis and error estimates derived in \cite{Castrillon2013} to parabolic PDEs.
-The reader is encouraged to tackle that paper first.
-Moreover, for simplicity much of the notation is kept the same.
+\cor{For stationary Stokes and Navier-Stokes Equations for viscous incompressible flow in \cite{Cohen2018}, a regularity analysis of the solution is studied with respect to the deformation of the domain.
+This approach is similar to the mapping technique proposed in this paper i.e. the random domain is assumed to be transformed from a fixed reference domain.
+The authors establish shape holomorphy with respect to the transformations of the shape of the domain.}

+\cor{In \cite{Jerez-Hanckes2017} a shape holomorphy analysis for time-harmonic, \corg{electromagnetic} fields arising from scattering by perfect conductor and dielectric bounded obstacles.
+This approach \corg{falls} under the class of asymptotic methods for arbitrarily close random perturbations of the geometry.
+However, the authors show dimension-independent convergence rates for shape Taylor expansions of linear and higher order moments.}